acbsp/bonafide.guru/en/contents.rst

 Physical association is not so important as preceptorial association.".**

-(Letter of Srila Prabhupada to Govinda dasi, 18.08.1969)
+(Letter of |SP| to Govinda dasi, 18.08.1969)

 "**So we should associate by the vibration, and not by the physical presence.
-That is real association."** (Srila Prabhupada, lecture 18.08.
+That is real association."** (|SP|, lecture 18.08.
 1968 Montreal)

-Particularly through hearing the words of Srila Prabhupada we contact Him in reality.
-But as we are deluded by the false philosophy of self-appointed gurus, we cannot correctly perceive the words coming directly from Divine mouths of Srila Prabhupada.
-The reason is that we try to communicate with Srila Prabhupada listening to Him by the agency of such teachers, who’s self invented philosophy of *guru-tattva*\ disagrees with *siddhanta*\ installed by Srila Prabhupada.
+Particularly through hearing the words of |SP| we contact Him in reality.
+But as we are deluded by the false philosophy of self-appointed gurus, we cannot correctly perceive the words coming directly from Divine mouths of |SP|.
+The reason is that we try to communicate with |SP| listening to Him by the agency of such teachers, who’s self invented philosophy of *guru-tattva*\ disagrees with *siddhanta*\ installed by Srila Prabhupada.
 Thereby they delude us regarding the true position of Srila Prabhupada and our relations with Him.
-Such "gurus" do not only shade Srila Prabhupada with themselves but also move us further and further away from Him.
+Such "gurus" do not only shade
+|SP| with themselves but also move us further and further
+away from Him.

 It seems that they are satisfied with remaining in such an "illusion"